-I’m pleased to announce the release of version 2 of the ‘alt’ firmware for the U1MB, Incognito, and SIDE/SIDE2.
+I’m pleased to announce the release of version 3.00 of the alternative firmware for the U1MB, Incognito, and SIDE/SIDE2.
 Please visit the firmware page to download new ROMs, drivers, and tools.
-As well as updated firmware manuals, updated APT documentation may be found here on the APT documentation page.
+As well as updated firmware manuals, updated APT documentation may be found on the APT documentation page.

 Ten months after I started work on the custom U1MB firmware for the Mini-ATX 1088XEL, I’m happy to announce its public release.
 The 1088XEL – paired with the XEL-CF adapter – offers dual-CF card operation, as well as compatibility with SD/CF adapters and SD/IDE adapters.
 You can download the firmware, user guide and technical documentation from the 1088XEL Firmware Page.